JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

 -   Identify if the Cognito SLAs were broken

--   Move away from the legacy API keys and adopt the newer tokens issued by `token-service`.
-This flow avoids the additional calls to Cognito.
+-   Move away from the legacy API keys associated with individual users and adopt the newer tokens issued by JuipterOne's `token-service`.
+This flow avoids the additional calls to Cognito JKWS.
+    This would allow API keys to continue to function even while Cognito authentication is down.